 Our design of calculating synthetic communities from unstressed monocultures eliminated diversity effects such as species interactions, which can drive the functional contribution of communities along environmental gradients (Tylianakis et al. 2008a, Maestre et al. 2010).
 It should thus be noted that while our experiments highlight potential functional impacts of selective stress, they do not allow to quantify diversity effects on diatom functioning.
 Our results also have to be treated carefully due to the limited number of stress levels and replicates.
-To obtain a more robust correlation of the consumer response to stressor-induced changes in diet quality, models should be fitted to gradients containing more than three concentrations per stressor and more than three replicates per treatment.
 Also, offering M. littorale preserved rather than live diatom food might have influenced food uptake.
 Freeze-drying does not alter the biochemical composition within diatoms cells, but modifies the exterior of diatom cells through the loss of exudates or bacteria associated to the diatom frustule, which can affect the ingestion of diatoms by harpacticoid copepods (Cnudde et al. 2011).
 Feeding M. littorale live diatom cultures under unstressed conditions would however have resulted in a dissimilar diatom community structure than that induced by the stressors: atrazine and copper did not eliminate any of the diatom species, but caused alterations of community evenness, which typically cannot be maintained in the absence of the stressors (De Laender et al. 2016).

-Since their EFA content ranks among the highest of all algae classes, diatoms are regarded as high-quality food source and crucial link for the energy flow at the basis of aquatic food webs (Brett and Müller-Navarra 1997, Taipale et al. 2013, Guo et al. 2016).
+Since their EFA content ranks among the highest of all algae classes, diatoms are regarded as high-quality food source and crucial link for the energy flow at the basis of aquatic food webs (Guo et al. 2016).
 Here, diatom diet quality was more affected by chemical stress than diet quantity.
 The selective and context-dependent stress effects on diatom diet quality were caused by the large interspecific differences in EFA content and the loss of diatom EFA content under stress.
 Indeed, the diet quality of benthic diatoms shows more interspecific variation and is more affected by chemical pollutants than their contribution to diet quantity (Mensens et al. 2015).
 Losses in diet quality occurred at copper concentrations which also impacted the survival of M. littorale when the copepods where directly exposed to copper (Table S6).
 In addition to indirect effects on copepod EFA content through changes in diet quality, high metal stress can thus be expected to reduce copepod abundance through direct toxic effects.
 Conversely, atrazine changes microalgal community structure at concentrations lower than the 200 µg/L used in our study (Bérard and Benninghoff 2001, Debenest et al. 2010), whereas atrazine has been found to only acutely affect copepods at concentrations higher than 1 mg/L (Hall et al. 1995, Bejarano and Chandler 2003).
 Atrazine could thus first affect copepods indirectly through selective changes in the structure of their diatom diet rather than through direct effects on the copepods themselves.